Caroline Edis Personal Trainer

-From insurance broker to personal trainer, Caroline Edis tells Sundried how she keeps her and her clients in insane shape.
+From insurance broker to personal trainer, Caroline Edis tells Sundried how she keeps herself and her clients motivated.

 How did you find yourself in the world of fitness?

 I went through a significant career change 3 years ago from insurance broking in the City of London to freelance personal training.
 I have always loved health and fitness for as long as I can remember.
 This stemmed from my love of athletics and growing up in Jersey where sport was encouraged from an early age.
 I considered language teaching as another option but gravity pulled me in this direction!